-Delegating different tasks to different people will not only lighten the load, but it will also create more opportunity to increase the reach of your campaign.
+Delegating different tasks like getting branded Custom Water bottles for the event to different people will not only lighten the load, but it will also create more opportunity to increase the reach of your campaign.

 Each and every one of us is capable of making a difference in the world, regardless of how big the impact is.

 I’ll leave you with this quote from Mother Teresa… “If you can’t feed a hundred people, then feed just one.”

 You may not raise $36,000 – or who knows – maybe you’ll raise even more!
 Just worry about finding a way to help others and make your contribution.
 Lead the way by encouraging others to join you in making a difference!